IN THIS CHAPTER

 This query returns rows for all sales transactions completed by salespeople other than Ford.

-, sometimes the scope of the connective isn’t clear.
+AND, OR, or NOT, sometimes the scope of the connective isn’t clear.
 To be safe, use parentheses to make sure that SQL applies the connective to the predicate you want.
-In the preceding example, the NOT
+In the preceding example, the NOT connective applies to the entire predicate (Salesperson = 'Ford').

 Sometimes, rather than retrieving individual records, you want to know something about a group of records.
-The GROUP BY
+The GROUP BY clause is the tool you need.

 Suppose you’re the sales manager of another location, and you want to look at the performance of your sales force.
-If you do a simple SELECT
+If you do a simple SELECT, such as the following query:

 SELECT InvoiceNo, SaleDate, Salesperson, TotalSale